-The decrease in cash and cash equivalents results from the use of cash to fund current operations and purchase additional fixed assets.
+The decrease in cash and cash equivalents results from the use of cash to fund current operations.

-The decrease in receivables is due to improved collections, lower revenues in the current quarter compared to the prior period ended January 31, 1999, and the write off of some previously reserved accounts.
+The decrease in receivables is due to improved collections, and the write off of some previously reserved accounts.

 In August 1997, the Company announced the formation of Virtual Healthware Services (VHS), a new healthcare information application service provider division that delivers high quality, transaction-based document imaging/management services to healthcare providers from a central data center.
 Also, in August 1997, the Company announced that The Detroit Medical Center (DMC) signed a three-year agreement with VHS and the contract was expected to generate in excess of \$6,000,000 in revenues over the initial term of the agreement.
 In 1997, and the first part of 1998, the Company spent approximately \$4,000,000 to build the central data center and place it into production.
 During the first quarter of 1998, VHS began production at the DMC.
 However, during 1998, The Detroit Medical Center encountered financial difficulties, and as previously announced in February, 1999, the DMC as part of an overall financial restructuring, notified the Company that it sought to terminate its agreement with VHS.
 The agreement between the DMC and LanVision does not provide for early termination, and the Company has filed a complaint seeking the recovery of damages in excess of \$2,000,000 and initiated arbitration proceedings against the DMC.
 However, at the present time, the Company is unable to predict the outcome of these proceedings.
-At July 31, 1999, LanVision's receivables due from the DMC approximated \$667,000.
+At October 31, 1999, LanVision's receivables due from the DMC approximated \$667,000.
 Management believes it has adequately provided for any possible uncollectible amounts.